I. Dismissal from Macaulay Honors College:

 The campus director, in consultation with the Progress Review Principals, will make the determination as to whether warning, probation or dismissal is appropriate.
 Any student who is placed on warning or probation will be notified in a letter from the campus director no more than 10 business days after the Progress Review.
 These letters will clearly specify the reason for the warning or probation, and what requirements the student must meet to return to good academic standing or to remove the warning status.

 At the progress reviews, any student who is not in compliance with the Macaulay requirements listed above or who has not met the terms of the warning or probation, as specified in the warning or probation letter, will be subject to dismissal.
 Dismissals need not be preceded by warning or probation.
 At the discretion of the campus director, in consultation with the Progress Review Principals, students may be directly dismissed without first being in warning or probation status.
-Students being dismissed will receive a dismissal letter from their campus director no more than 10 business days after the progress review.
+Students being dismissed will receive a dismissal letter from their campus director and the Macaulay Provost no more than 10 business days after the progress review.
 The dismissal letter will clearly specify the exact reasons for dismissal (e.g. which Macaulay requirements have not been satisfied, or which conditions of the probation or warning letter have not been met).
 Dismissals, regardless of when they are imposed, will take effect only after the spring semester.
 Students who are dismissed after the end of the fall semester will have their dismissals take effect after the spring semester ends.

 Students dismissed from Macaulay Honors College will have an opportunity to appeal within ten (10) business days upon receipt of their dismissal letter.
 All materials must be received before this 10 business day deadline or the dismissal is considered final and an appeal will not be considered.
 Appeals must contain a statement from the student explaining the justification for the appeal.
 All of the specific points listed in the dismissal letter must be addressed in the student appeal letter.
 Appellants may also include letters of support from faculty, advisors, and others, and should certainly provide these letters if they will include information that will be helpful to the committee in considering the appeal.
 Any medical or practical difficulties or obstacles must be documented with objective evidence.
 Claims asserted in the appeal letter but not supported by documentation shall hold little or no weight in the appeals decision.